ViliusSapagovas/Hangman-2.0/README.md

 # Hangman-2.0

-This is simple af CLI aplication of a hangman game.
+This is simple af CLI aplication of a hangman game, game is self explanatory.
-You don't need to install anything (I was suprised too) All you need is to have python3 or later.
+\nYou don't need to install anything (I was suprised too) All you need is to have python3 or later.
-Just clone the repository run game.py and knock yourself out.
+\nJust clone the repository, run game.py and knock yourself out.